criblio/cribl-lookup-manager/README.md

 ## Workflow

-### Transferring a Lookup
+### Transferring a Single Lookup

 1. **Select Source**:
    - Choose API type (Stream, Search, or Edge)
    - Select worker group (or use default_search for Search)
-   - Select lookup file from the list
+   - Click on a lookup file from the list

 2. **Select Target**:
    - Choose target API type